Flocking dynamics with voter-like interactions: The Model

 We consider a set of $N$ particles that move on a continuous two-dimensional space $[0,L]^2$ with periodic boundary conditions.
 The density of particles $\rho=N/L^2$ is conserved at all times.
 At a given time $t$, the position of particle $i$ is denoted by $\vec{r_i}^t=(x_i^t,y_i^t)$ and its velocity by $\vec{v_i}^t = (v \cos \theta_i^t, v \sin \theta_i^t)$, with speed $|\vec{v_i}|=v$ and direction $\theta_i^t$, for $i=1,..,N$.
 That is, all particles move at the same speed $v$ but not necessarily in the same direction.
 At each time step of length $\Delta t=1$, each particle $i$ selects a random neighboring particle $j$ inside a circular region of radius $R=1$ centered at $\vec{r_i}$, and updates its position and direction according to \numparts

 \endnumparts

-where $\theta_j^t$ is the direction of the particle $j$ at time $t$, and $\xi_i$ is a white noise uniformly distributed between $(-\eta \, \pi, \eta \, \pi]$, with $0 \le \eta \le 1$ the noise amplitude.
-The notation mod $(-\pi,\pi]$ in Eq.~(\ref{update-angle}) denotes the congruent angle that lays in the interval $(-\pi, \pi]$, and is used to make sure that the updated angle $\theta_i^{t+1}$ does not fall off the bounds $(-\pi, \pi]$.
-In case particle $i$ has no neighbors inside the interaction range $R$, then its direction is changed only by the noise.
+where $\theta_j^t$ is the direction of the particle $j$ at time $t$.
+In case particle $i$ has no neighbors inside the interaction range $R$, then its direction is not changed.
 At $t=0$, positions of particles are assigned randomly with a uniform distribution inside the box $[0,L]^2$, while their directions are randomly chosen from the interval $(-\pi,\pi]$.
-Then, each particle moves at a constant speed following a given straight path and can update its direction at integer times $t=1,2,3,...$, by adopting the direction of a random neighbor.
+Then, each particle moves at a constant speed following a given straight path and can update its direction at integer times $t=1,2,3,...$, by adopting the direction of a neighbor chosen at random.
 We mention that we are choosing in our model the updating rule used in the original version of the Vicsek model \cite{Vicsek-1995}, which is known under the name of {\it backward update}.
-In the backward update the velocity at time $t$ is used to obtain the position of a particle at the next time $t+1$ (Eq.~\ref{update-position}) , whereas in the {\it forward update} that position is obtained using the velocity at time $t+1$.
+In the backward update the velocity at time $t$ is used to obtain the position of a particle at the next time $t+1$ (Eq.~\ref{update-position}), whereas in the {\it forward update} that position is obtained using the velocity at time $t+1$.
 This ambiguity in the selection of the position update and their consequences in the dynamics of the Vicsek model were discussed in some works (see for instance \cite{bagliettoBU}).
 However, we expect the qualitative behavior of the FVM to be the same under both updates at low speeds.
 Qualitative differences may appear at high speeds where the difference between moving a particle before or after adopting a direction could be very large in some cases.

-In the next section we study the stationary state of the system under the dynamics described by Eqs.~(\ref{update-position}) and (\ref{update-angle}), and how it is influenced by the directional noise.